pytorch/vision/docs/source/transforms.rst

     scripted and eager executions due to implementation differences between v1 and v2.

-    If you really need torchscript support for the v2 tranforms, we recommend scripting the **functionals** from the
+    If you really need torchscript support for the v2 transforms, we recommend scripting the **functionals** from the
     ``torchvision.transforms.v2.functional`` namespace to avoid surprises.